RedHatInsights/insights-host-inventory/docs/_index.md

 ?filter[system_profile][insights_client_version][eq]=7.*
 ```

-To query for hosts used for SAP
+To query for hosts used for SAP,
 the query parameter should be defined as:

 ```text
 ?filter[system_profile][sap_system][is]=true
 ```

-or to find hosts with empty or missing sap_system fields
+To find hosts with empty or missing sap_system fields,
-the `nil` value can be used
+the `nil` value can be used:

 ```text
 ?filter[system_profile][sap_system][is]=nil